nyu-oop-sp18/class07/README.md

 parsers compositionally from subparsers, a subparser must be able to start parsing *"in the middle"* of the input sequence.
-Thus, think of `Location` as abstracting both from the source of the input sequence as well as from the way we keep track of the position where the parser should start its parse within that input sequence.
+Thus, think of `Location` as abstracting both from the source of the input sequence (a string, a file, a stream, etc.) as well as from the way we keep track of the position where the parser should start its parse within that input sequence.

 It will be your responsibility to design the representation of the type `Location` for different input sources.
 In the following we keep